The Importance of Writing an Essay on Shirley Jackson

 Tradition conforms individuals and represents a critical aspect in how society reacts to certain objectives.
 Many people tend to be so deep in the traditions being believed, that they are unable to determine wrong versus right.
 In “The Lottery” by Shirley Jackson, it is mentioned...

-“The Lottery” is a short story by Shirley Jackson where you are introduced to the traditions of a small town.
-It is not a fun tradition like decorating a Christmas tree, it is much darker.
-Every year the town has something they call a lottery...
+Introduction “The Lottery” is a short story by Shirley Jackson that introduces the reader to the traditions of a small town.
+However, it is not a joyful tradition like decorating a Christmas tree; it is much darker.
+Every year, the town holds an event they...

 In “The Lottery” Shirley Jackson tells us about a town’s annual tradition.
 At first all of the people seemed excited and then as the tradition started everyone became anxious at the thought of what will happen.
 Jackson creates the theme life is chaotic shown through...